-- 1 or to Prfl. - 2 Press the Menu Select button directly below PrfI to access the Profiles feature screen. - 4 Press the Menu Select button directly below Sel to select the required radio profile.
+- 1 or to Prfl. - 2 Press the Menu Select button directly below PrfI to access the Profiles feature screen. - 3 ▲ Or ▼ to scroll through the menu selections. - 4 Press the Menu Select button directly below Sel to select the required radio profile.